Marwamedha/String_Ops/README.md

 # String_Ops
 DEBI Assigmnent-modules - Some function

 -name: Marwa Medhat Ali said

+-project description:this project contains a module called string_ops.py and a main code
 ### functions
 #### you can use f(s):
 for a given nonempty string s find a minimum substring t and the maximum number k, such that the entire string s is equal to t repeated k times.